Careers in Real Estate

 After you have completed Module 4 of the salesperson licensing program, or during your work on the program, you will need to find a real estate firm that meets your needs in terms of size, location, method of operation, future opportunities, etc. Within the MREA office, a bulletin board is displayed of brokerages who are recruiting new salespeople; feel free to visit the office to obtain this information.

 Once you’ve started your new career, work hard and learn as you go.
 What you put into your business, is what you get out of your business.
 To gain experience, learn from the people around you.
 Ask questions.

 You are essentially starting your own business venture; therefore, it is important to have enough funds to meet all your financial needs until you start receiving regular commission income.
 Even when a sale is made, funds are not released until after the possession date, therefore a commission cheque could take several months to arrive.

 To begin, there are some up-front costs associated with becoming a real estate practitioner, in addition to the licensing education costs.

 Licensing fees with the MSC.
-If you are engaged with a broker who is a member of a real estate board or association, there are additional fees: board or association dues, a one-time initiation fee for the MREA REALTOR® Security Program, plus levies for the MREA Reimbursement Fund and for the Errors and Omissions Insurance Program.
+If you are employed by a broker who is a member of a real estate board or association, there are additional fees: board or association dues, a one-time initiation fee, plus annual levies for the MREA Reimbursement Fund and for the Errors and Omissions Insurance Program.